 Parents Say AZ Principal Fired For Being Gay

-March 19, 2012 by Eric Cameron, Digital Media Coordinator
+March 19, 2012 by Eric Cameron, Digital Media Specialist

 Last Thursday, when an Arizona school board voted not to renew the contract of a popular high school principal, crowds reacted with outrage.
 Now new allegations suggest that Paradise Valley Principal Cynthia Davis may have been let go because she is a lesbian.